webdriverio/webdriverio/docs/guide.md

 __Q: What is the base url?__<br>
 A: _http://localhost_ (just press enter)<br>

 That's it!
-The configurator now installs all required packages for you and creates a spec file with the name `wdio.conf.js`.
+The configurator now installs all required packages for you and creates a config file with the name `wdio.conf.js`.
 Next step is to create your first spec file (test file).
 For that create a test folder like this:

 ```sh
 $ mkdir -p ./test/specs